Editors and Producers:

 Stock Market Pie: Grandma Helps Emily Make A Million

-Stock Market Pie begins when Emily receives a stock certificate as a present from her grandmother.
+The story of Stock Market Pie begins when Emily receives a stock certificate as a present from her grandmother.
 At first, Emily thinks Grandma’s gift is no big deal.
 As the two bake apple pies, Emily learns about the stock market and investing.
 “The stock market is like a pie.
 Everyone can own a piece,” Emily says, showing a new appreciation for Grandma’s extraordinary gift of wealth.

 Stock Market Pie is an entertaining story with colorful illustrations and educational sidebars.
 This award-winning book includes explanations of key investment concepts like “bull” and “bear” markets, plus a glossary.
 It’s suitable for any beginning investor, age 9 to 90.